Eurovision Song Contest 2000: Detailed voting results

 All countries were expected to use televoting to determine the points awarded by all countries, unless technological limitations in a country prevented a televote being held to a high standard, or where exceptional circumstances prevented a televote from being held.
-Jury voting was used in Russia due to an underdeveloped telephone system in the country.
+Jury voting was used in Russia due to an underdeveloped telephone system in the country, as well as in Macedonia, Romania and Turkey.
 The Netherlands and Latvia had originally planned to use televoting to determine their points, however the votes of their back-up juries were used instead.
 In the Netherlands, due to the Enschede fireworks disaster the broadcast of the contest was suspended partway through and thus a televote could not be held, while in Latvia televoting lines were overloaded resulting in viewers unable to vote and leaving organisers unable to accurately determine a valid result.

 The announcement of the results from each country was conducted in the order in which they performed, with the spokespersons announcing their country's points in English or French in ascending order.
 The detailed breakdown of the points awarded by each country is listed in the tables below.